WOEX

-WOEX (96.5 MHz "Éxitos 96.5") is a commercial radio station in Orlando, Florida.
-It is owned by Cox Radio and airs a Spanish-language Contemporary Hits radio format.
+is a commercial radio station in Orlando, Florida.
+It is owned by Cox Media Group and airs an bilingual adult contemporary radio format.
 WOEX's studios and offices are located in Orlando on North John Young Parkway (Route 423).

 WOEX has an effective radiated power (ERP) of 99,000 watts (100,000 watts with beam tilt).
 The transmitter tower is in Bithlo, off Fort Christmas Road (Route 420).
 WOEX broadcasts in the HD Radio format; the HD2 subchannel carries the news/talk format found on co-owned WDBO.

 History

 Early years

 The station first signed on in 1952 as WHOO-FM, the FM counterpart to WHOO (now WTLN).
 The stations were owned by WHOO, Inc., and had their studios in the Fort Gatlin Hotel.
 WHOO-AM-FM simulcast their programming and were network affiliates of ABC Radio.

 Beautiful music

 By the 1960s, WHOO-FM was airing a beautiful music format, no longer simulcast with its parent AM station.
 WHOO-FM also carried a commercial-free background music service for stores and restaurants, not available to regular FM listeners, but picked up by using special receivers, through a subsidiary communications authority (SCA) subscription service.

 WHOO-FM was originally powered at 59,000 watts, using a tower at 1,000 feet, with a signal that extensively covered Central Florida, from Tampa Bay to Daytona Beach.
 WHOO-FM was one of the first stations in Central Florida to be heard in FM stereo full-time.